New York Community Bancorp Inc. (NYCB) Shares Down Despite Recent Market Volatility

-New York Community Bancorp Inc. (NYSE: NYCB)’s stock price has decreased by -1.11 compared to its previous closing price of 9.03.
-Nevertheless, the company has seen a -5.70% plunge in its stock price over the last five trading sessions.
+New York Community Bancorp Inc. (NYSE: NYCB)’s stock price has decreased by -1.01 compared to its previous closing price of 8.88.
+However, the company has seen a fall of -2.77% in its stock price over the last five trading days.

 Is It Worth Investing in New York Community Bancorp Inc. (NYSE: NYCB) Right Now?